Edna Lamprey Stantial

-Edna Lamprey Stantial (1897-1985) was an American suffragist and archivist.
+Edna Frances Lamprey Stantial (1897–1985) was an American suffragist and archivist.

 Early life and marriage

 Edna Frances Lamprey was born in 1897 in Reading, Massachusetts.
 Her parents were Mollie McClelland Stantial and Frank Stantial.
 She attended Melrose High School and graduated in 1913.
-She attended Burdette College, a now defunct business school in Massachusetts, where she was certified as a secretary in 1914.
+She attended Burdett College, a now defunct business school in Massachusetts, where she was certified as a secretary in 1914.
 She served as a secretary at the Economic Club of Boston from 1914 until 1916.
 On June 8, 1918, Stantial married Guy W. Stantial.